 After an issue was identified, the source(s) of contamination that may be contributing to the issue was determined and all prescribed drinking water threats that could contribute to the issue were listed.
 Next, an Issue Contributing Area was delineated upstream of the wells.
-The Issue Contributing Area is the "area within a vulnerable area (WHPA or IPZ)" where an activity or condition can contribute to an issue.
+The Issue Contributing Area is the "an area within of a vulnerable area (WHPA or IPZ)", or an area that connects to a vulnerable area (WHPA or IPZ), where an activity or condition can contribute to an issue.